Elise Stefanik: Nomination as U.S. ambassador to the United Nations

 In November 2024, CNN reported that President-elect Trump had offered Stefanik the position of United States ambassador to the United Nations.
 On November 10, Stefanik told the New York Post that she had been offered the position and had agreed to accept it.
 On November 11, Trump stated that he would nominate Stefanik to the U.N. ambassadorship.

 Stefanik appeared before the Senate Committee on Foreign Relations on January 21, 2025.
 During the hearing, she vowed to fight antisemitism, support Israel and Taiwan, counter Chinese influence, and use American contributions as leverage to drive reforms when necessary.

+During the Senate hearing, she faced criticism because, during her confirmation hearing for ambassador to the U.N., she was unable to answer whether Palestinian people have the right to self-determination.

 Stefanik's approach to China centered on addressing its growing influence within U.N. agencies by strengthening alliances with traditional American partners, forging coalitions with smaller nations, and advocating for leadership and staffing roles in key agencies to counter China and its allies.
 She received bipartisan support for her plans to bolster U.S. leadership in the United Nations.

 Stefanik criticized the U.N.
 Relief and Works Agency (UNRWA) and called for stricter scrutiny of its funding, accusing the organization of being infiltrated by Hamas.
 Stefanik praised the World Food Program and UNICEF for being successful and effective agencies that have a positive global impact.

 The committee advanced Stefanik's nomination in a 19–3 vote on January 30, 2025.
 Although observers believed that Stefanik was likely to secure Senate confirmation without difficulty, Senate Republicans delayed the confirmation process due to concerns about the narrow Republican majority in the House of Representatives.
 Prior to her withdrawal, Stefanik was expected to be confirmed after April 1, when two vacant House seats were expected to be won by Republican candidates in special elections on that date.

 On March 27, 2025, President Trump put out a statement on Truth Social stating that he had withdrawn Stefanik's nomination due to the slim Republican majority margin in the House of Representatives.
 Trump stated that he personally asked Stefanik to remain in Congress, calling her "one of his biggest allies" and emphasizing the importance of holding onto every GOP seat.
 He also hinted that she could be considered for another position in his administration at a later date.